- Insurance: Auto, Home,

 Net asset value (NAV)

 The current price of a share of a mutual fund.
 It is calculated daily by taking the fair market value of the fund's total assets (less liabilities) and dividing it by the number of outstanding shares.

 The person responsible for administrating a retirement plan or other type of savings plan.

 A group of securities that are managed together.
 In a mutual fund portfolio, the manager is a professional who decides which securities to buy and sell in order to meet the investment objective of the portfolio.

 Similar to call risk on a bond, this is the risk that homeowners or consumers may pay off their mortgage or consumer loans early, which in turn affects the yield on mortgage- or asset-backed securities related to those loans.

 In general, a capital gain (or loss) is realized once the shareowner redeems or exchanges shares from his/her non-tax qualified account for more (or less) than the purchase price.
 Until then, the gain or loss is considered to be unrealized, sometimes called a paper gain or a paper loss.
 Unrealized gains or losses are reflected in the net asset value of the unredeemed shares in the account.

 The sale of mutual fund shares.

-> Dividends that are reinvested by the shareowner to purchase additional shares of a mutual fund.
-These dividends are fully taxable and become part of the cost basis of shares held in the account.
+Dividends that are reinvested by the shareowner to purchase additional shares of a mutual fund.
+These dividends are fully taxable on non-tax qualified accounts and become part of the cost basis of shares held in the account.
 Also see “Direct Rollover” or “Indirect Rollover.”

-> Russell 2000® Index
+Russell 2000® Index